NiloyDasML/NiloyDasML/README.md

 ---

-⭐ *Open to collaborations and PhD opportunities in Healthcare AI, Medical Imaging, and Quantum Machine Learning.*
+*Open to collaborations and PhD opportunities in Healthcare AI, Medical Imaging, and Quantum Machine Learning.*
-> "Interpretable AI isn't just intelligent — it's trustworthy."
-— *Niloy Das*